tgalimberti/AI-21/Ant Colony System/README.md

-# Ant Colony Optimisation Implementation #
+# Ant Colony System Optimisation #

-hello
+This is an implementation of the Ant Colony System applied to the Travelling Salesman Problem (TSP).

+Dependencies:
+1. Uses